-M.A.
-History Hist 617 - Religion in Early India
+Hist 617 - Religion in Early India (Soft Core - 3 Credits)

-This course seeks to introduce to the students the basic knowledge regarding the genesis and growth of Religions in the early historical period in the Indian subcontinent.
+The course seeks to introduce to the students the basic knowledge regarding the genesis and growth of Religions in the early historical period in the Indian subcontinent.
 Religion with all its sectarian developments should be viewed as a social institution which catered to the emotional, spiritual, economic and cultural needs of the people.
 It deals with the structure of early Indian religions and the nature of cultural and economic transformations they heralded.

-Definition and Scope of the Study - Sources - The prehistoric genesis of religion-Animism- fertility cults-rock art representations- Indus valley religion.
+Definition and Scope of Study - Sources - The prehistoric genesis of religion - fertility cults - Rock art representations - Indus valley religion.

-The Beginnings - Vedic religion- Animistic- the pastoral background- Evolution of ritualistic religion in the later Vedic phase- the social developments - growth of the pantheon of gods and goddesses.
+The Beginnings - Vedic religion - Animistic - the pastoral background - Evolution of ritualistic religion in the later Vedic phase - the social developments - growth of the pantheon of gods and goddesses.

-6th Century B.C - Religious Movements - Jainism & Buddhism - basic tenets-social backdrop for their emergence-Mauryan and post-Mauryan developments - Socio economic conditions - The contribution of foreign powers for the growth of sectarian religions- Emergence of Saivism, Vaishnavism, Bhagavatism and Saktism-Development of Literature and -schools of art.
+6th Century B.C - Religious Movements - Jainism & Buddhism - basic tenets-social backdrop for their emergence - Mauryan and post- Mauryan developments - Socio economic conditions - Causes for their decline - Contribution of foreign powers for the growth of sectarian faiths - Emergence of Saivism, Vaishnavism, Bhagavatism and Saktism - Development of Literature -Schools ofart.

-The Gupta Era - Revival of the ritualistic Hinduism- Bhagavatic transformation-the socio-cultural conditions- Economy and Religion - Land grants - Feudal elements - decline of Buddhism- evolution of tantric sects-their antecedents.
+The Gupta Era - Revival of the ritualistic Hinduism - Bhagavatic transformation - the socio- cultural conditions - Economy and Religion - Land grants - Feudal elements - decline of Buddhism - evolution of tantric sects - antecedents.

-The conditions in South India - Satavahanas - Buddhism-Mahayana and Vajrayana developments and contributions- Amaravati School of art - Early Saiva, Vaishnava and Sakta pantheons- sculptural manifestations.
-Post-Satavahana developments - Emergence of Vedic ritualism
+The conditions in South India - Satavahanas - Buddhism-Mahayana and Vajrayana developments and contributions - Amaravati School of art - Early Saiva, Vaishnava and Sakta pantheons - sculptural manifestations.